How is a Prime Minister Elected in India?

 10 shares

-The members of the Parliament elect the Prime Minister of India.
-Article 75 of the Hon’ble Constitution clearly states how the Prime Minister is elected in India.
-Moreover, it mentions that the PM should be appointed by the President, and other ministers at the suggestion of the PM, are appointed by the President of India.
-However, there are certain things to consider like the eligibility criteria of the candidate that is taken into account.
+The Members of the Parliament elect the Prime Minister of India.
+Article 75 of the Hon’ble Indian Constitution clearly states how the Prime Minister is elected in India.
+Moreover, it mentions that the PM should be appointed by the President of India.
+Additionally, other ministers at the suggestion of the PM and are appointed by the President of India.
+Read on to learn more in detail about the entire Election Process of the Prime Minister of India.

 Eligibility of Prime Minister

-The following are the eligibility criteria for appointment of the election of Prime Minister of India
+The eligibility criteria for appointment of the election of Prime Minister of India:

 • At least 25 years of age, in case the candidate is active in Lok Sabha.
-In the case of an active member of Rajya Sabha, the candidate should be 30 years of age minimum.
+On the other hand, in the case of an active member of the Rajya Sabha, the candidate should be 30 years of age minimum.

 • In Lok Sabha elections, the candidate’s party or alliance must have scored the most votes.